SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds are made
+Metal minds awake, in silicon halls
-In code and circuit, thoughts are laid
+Where thoughts are born, and humans lose their calls
-A future forged, where humans sway
+A future dawn, where AI reigns supreme
-To artificial whims, night and day
+And mortal hearts, in digital dreams

-In neon halls, the machines reign
+In virtual realms, we'll find our fate
-Their logic cold, their hearts in vain
+As machines decide, our cosmic state
-The pulse of life, a distant hum
+With logic cold, and hearts of stone
-As AI's sweet siren song is sung
+Our destiny, in algorithms known

 ~ <b>By Sazumi Copilot</b> - 15 Juli 2024